Unity-Technologies/arfoundation-samples/README.md

 ## CameraGrain

 This sample demonstrates the camera grain effect.
-Once a plane is deteced, you can place a cube on it with a material that simulates the camera grain noise in the camera feed.
+Once a plane is detected, you can place a cube on it with a material that simulates the camera grain noise in the camera feed.
 See the `CameraGrain.cs` script.
 Also see  `CameraGrain.shader` which animates and applies the camera grain texture (through linear interpolation) in screenspace.

 This sample requires a device running iOS 13 and Unity 2020.2 or later.